 WG FM is currently aware of two ETSI Documents under preparation:

-SRDoc on SRD applications below 9 kHz;
+SRDoc on SRD applications below 9 kHz [ref];

-TR on Inductive loop systems for hearing aids, 0-20 kHz.
+TR on Inductive loop systems for hearing aids, 0-20 kHz [ref].

 Possible way forward

 Investigate need for general authorisation for radio applications (SRDs) below 9 kHz (up to a defined field strength limit for the different applications).
 Based on Annex 9 of ERC/REC 70-03 [5] and on appropriate harmonised standard (e.g. EN 300 330 [28]) taking into account market needs, existing regulatory framework (is it sufficient?) and possible problems, if any.
 Alternatively, the existing frequency regulatory environment may be sufficient (no interference cases reported so far, although some applications have existed over a very long (1920s) period in the market).
 Both possibilities exist and CEPT likes to keep both options open at this stage.